MinhBang1000/nycu-data-vis/dataset/readme.md

 Retrieved from: https://population.un.org/wpp/Download/

-## Number of deaths,medium projection – UN WPP
+## Fertility rate,medium projection – UN WPP
-Number of deaths recorded annually, based on the civil calendar year, spanning from January 1 to December 31.Projections from 2024 onwards are based on the UN's medium scenario.
+The average number of live births a hypothetical cohort of women would have at the end of their reproductive period if they were subject during their whole lives to the fertility rates of a given period and if they were not subject to mortality.Projections from 2024 onwards are based on the UN's medium scenario.
 Last updated: July 12, 2024
 Date range: 2024–2100
-Unit: deaths
+Unit: live births per woman

 ### How to cite this data